justynakantyka/gui-tests/README.md

 # gui-tests

-This repository contains the solution to the QA Automation Challenge as part of the next phase of the qualification process.
+This repository contains the solution to the QA Automation Challenge.
 It allowing me to showcase my skills in testing and demonstrate my problem-solving abilities.

 ## Table of contents
 * [Requirements](#requirements)